SixArm/assertables-rust-crate/help/comparisons/index.md

 # Comparisons

-Assertables has comparisons to other Rust crates and assertion techniques.
-Here are some.
+Assertables comparisons to other Rust crates and assertion techniques:

 * [pretty_assertions](pretty_assertions) <!-- 49,710,216 -->